EgoPvP/SaltyNUI/README.md

 ```
 to the OnMessage Event
 - Goto Line 500 and add `BaseScript.TriggerEvent("SaltyNUI:TsNotActive");` to the OnDisconnected Event
+- !!IMPORTANT!!
+COMPILE SALTYCHAT AGAIN AND RE-UPLAOD IT!

 These events gets triggered when Players close their Teamspeak Client and connect to a server / switch Channels